-Disability Services (DS) complies with ADAAA (American with Disabilities Act Amendments Act) and Sections 504 of the Rehabilitation Act by offering exam accommodations for prospective students with disabilities such as extended time, alternative formats, and assistive technology depending on the student's disability.
-These accommodations are implemented to give students with disabilities equal access to testing.
+Disability Services (DS) complies with ADAAA (American with Disabilities Act Amendments Act) and Sections 504 of the Rehabilitation Act by offering exam accommodations for prospective students with disabilities such as extended time, alternative formats, and assistive

 If an applicant has a condition that may warrant special testing accommodations, the applicant should contact the Disabilities Services Counselor at (910) 410-1867 at least one week prior to the testing date.
 The prospective student must present documentation verifying the disability.
 The DS Counselor will interview the student and review the documentation to determine appropriate accommodations.